cgrudz/DataAssimilationBenchmarks.jl/paper.md

-Colin Grudzien developed the numerical code for the package's Julia type optimizations for numerical schemes and automatic differentiation of code, the ensemble-based estimation schemes, the observation models, the Lorenz-96 model, the IEEE 39 Bus test case model and the numerical integration schemes for ordinary and stochastic differential equations.
+Colin Grudzien developed the numerical code for the package's Julia type optimizations for numerical schemes and automatic differentiation of code, the ensemble-based estimation schemes, the observation models, the Lorenz-96 model, the IEEE 39 Bus test case model, and the numerical integration schemes for ordinary and stochastic differential equations.
 Charlotte Merchant developed the numerical code for implementing variational data assimilation in the Lorenz-96 model and related experiments.
 Sukhreen Sandhu supported the development of the package structure and organization.